John Connor: Terminator Salvation

 John is portrayed by Christian Bale in Terminator Salvation (which is set in 2018), now an older, battle-experienced Resistance soldier.
 Kate Brewster (Bryce Dallas Howard), who serves as a medic, is now pregnant with his child.
 Kate also assists command with her Tech-Com unit.
-Since Judgment Day, John has been broadcasting radio messages to both the Resistance forces and surviving refugees in an effort to maintain morale and hope.
-The story also features new character Marcus Wright (Sam Worthington), and the teenage Kyle Reese (Anton Yelchin).
-John starts as one of the many foot soldiers who make up the Resistance movement based in California.
+Since Judgment Day, John has broadcast radio messages to both Resistance forces and surviving refugees to maintain morale and hope.
+Realizing that constant timeline shifts have made his tactical knowledge obsolete, John discovers Skynet is manufacturing T-800s ahead of schedule—a clear sign that the AI is learning from its own future.
+The story also features a teenage Kyle Reese (Anton Yelchin) and a new character, Marcus Wright (Sam Worthington).
+John starts as one of the many foot soldiers in the Resistance movement based in California.

-Despite having extensive prior knowledge of the machines and Skynet's capabilities, John is largely dismissed by General Hugh Ashdown (Michael Ironside), who runs the resistance organization, considering Connor a delusional false prophet at best and a dangerous liability to their operations at worst.
+Despite having extensive prior knowledge of the machines and Skynet's capabilities, John is largely dismissed by General Hugh Ashdown (Michael Ironside), who runs the Resistance organization, considering Connor a delusional false prophet at best and a dangerous liability to their operations at worst.
 Nonetheless, there are pockets of people within the Resistance who have come to believe in John's experiences and judgment based on their own firsthand experiences serving with him.
-In addition, the Resistance's majority is gradually losing faith in the Resistance Command due to Ashdown's ruthless and vicious tactics that cost many of his own soldiers and civilians' lives.
-Toward the middle of the film, John learns that Kyle has been placed in a detention center by Skynet, which is aware of Kyle's future role as John's father, classifying Kyle as its primary target and John as its secondary objective even over the Resistance's current leaders, and sets out to rescue Kyle, with Marcus leading him to the base.
+In addition, the Resistance's majority is gradually losing faith in the Resistance Command due to Ashdown's ruthless and vicious tactics that cost many of his own soldiers' and civilians' lives.
+Toward the middle of the film, John learns that Kyle has been placed in a detention center by Skynet, which is aware of Kyle's future role as John's father, classifying Kyle as its primary target and John as its secondary objective, even over the Resistance's current leaders, and sets out to rescue Kyle, with Marcus leading him to the base.
 Upon arrival, John faces off with a T-800 crafted in the unit's image that he and his family have encountered previously.
 John is hurt during his encounter with the T-800 and receives multiple cuts to the face, mirroring the same scars seen on John's face in the opening scenes of Terminator 2: Judgment Day and Terminator 3: Rise of the Machines.
-Marcus helps him destroy the T-800 but John's heart is too badly damaged due to injury and Marcus offers his own to John.
+Marcus helps him destroy the T-800, but John's heart is too badly damaged due to injury, and Marcus offers his own to John.
 In addition, after the Resistance Command is caught in Skynet's trap, John's Tech-Com unit takes over the authority with no opposition.
 John's ending statement is that though this battle has been won, the war is far from over.